the story

 uw housing

-Fujitsu USB Floppy drive – many PCs in Internet cafes don't have CD drives, so a floppy is critical to transfer data from the laptop to the Internet cafes.
+Fujitsu USB Floppy drive – Old school, yes.
+But when I was traveling many PCs didn't have USB ports, and I traveled just before wireless was ubiquitous in cafes and so on.
+I used the floppy to transfer data from the laptop to the Internet cafes.

 floppy drive

-IOGear mini optical mouse – the little nubbin on laptop computers is fine for quick bouts of navigation, but when you're editing photos or working on video, you need a proper mouse.
-This little guy does the trick.
+IOGear mini optical mouse – the little nubbin on laptop computers was fine for quick bouts of navigation, but when you're editing photos or working on video, you need a proper mouse.
+This little guy did the trick.

 mouse